Report period

 Target Flows

-The monthly Palmer Drought Severity Index (PDSI) changed the hydrologic condition from "NORMAL" to "DRY"
+The monthly Palmer Drought Severity Index (PDSI) values for February reduced the hydrologic condition index from 0.432 to 0.118 and changed the final hydrologic condition from "NORMAL" to "DRY"

 Report period